sneakycrow/website/_drafts/2024-10-15-creating-a-queue-for-video-processing.md

 For the queue table, which holds the scheduled jobs, we want to track a timestamp that allows us to schedule it, how many failed attempts (if any) there are, it's current status, and then the message payload.
 Additionally, the standard ids and timestamps.

+We'll also add some indexs on the `status` and `scheduled_for` columns for faster querying, as most of the time we're going to be querying for rows that are `Queued`.

 ```sql 0001_init_queue.sql
 CREATE TABLE queue (